xiaopeng163/getting-started-with-wsgi/README.md

 `WSGI` is a greate component in [OpenStack](https://www.openstack.org/).
 If you want to understand the code of some projects like `Neutron` in OpenStack, you must know
 `WSGI` firstly.

-There are many famous Web frameworks, like `Django`、 `Flask`、`CherryPy`, etc. If you want to understand them well, you also need to know `WSGI`.
+There are also many famous Web frameworks, like `Django`、 `Flask`、`CherryPy`, etc. If you want to understand them well, you also need to know `WSGI`.

 # About language

-The first version will be chinese, but not all is Chinese.
+The first version will be `Chinese`, but not all is `Chinese`.

-English version will be in future.
+`English` version will be in future.

 # Contribution